Visual Arts Facilities

 2-D and 3-D Studios

-We have five large studios built with flexibility in mind to accommodate programmatic needs each quarter as well as one studio dedicated to students pursuing advanced work through Individual Learning Contracts.
+Evergreen has five large studios built with flexibility in mind to accommodate programmatic needs each quarter as well as one studio dedicated to students pursuing advanced work through Individual Learning Contracts.
 Large sinks, tall ceilings with bright task lighting, work tables, easels and more, make experimentation with a wide variety of materials and mediums possible.
 Students enrolled in programs using these spaces have nearly 24/7 access and are encouraged to develop strong personal ideas along with the skills and language to express them by working independently and collaboratively in the studio.

 The wood shop is located on the lower ground floor of the Arts Annex.
-Programs with an emphasis in 3-D design work are allotted studio time in the wood shop where faculty, instructional staff support and student aides are present to assist students in completing their sculptural and/or functional pieces safely.
+Programs with an emphasis in 3-D design work are allotted studio time in the wood shop where faculty, instructional staff support and student aides are present to assist you in completing sculptural and/or functional pieces safely.
 Some of the equipment available includes a 36" surface sander, three 10" SawStop table saws, a horizontal mortiser and two large lathes.
 Multiple planers, jointers, bandsaws and an assortment of sanding and finishing equipment, as well as an array of carving sets, hand planes, mallets and other handcraft tools are available to proficient students during instructional and open studio hours.
-Questions about the wood shop and its use policies can be directed to the Wood and Large Metals Instructional Support Technician, Don Jensen.
+Questions about the wood shop and its use policies can be directed to the Wood and Large Metals Instructional Support Technician, Don Jensen at email@example.com.

 Large Metal Shop

-Evergreen’s Metal Shop is located on the first floor of the Art Annex, adjacent to our wood shop and is a valuable resource for anyone interested in design, sculpture, or the metal trade.
+Evergreen’s Metal Shop is located on the first floor of the Arts Annex, adjacent to our wood shop and is a valuable resource for anyone interested in design, sculpture, or the metal trade.
 Among the many processes that can be performed here are MIG and TIG welding, plasma cutting, oxy-acetylene welding and cutting, forging, and bronze and metal casting.
 Additional equipment available in this shop include metal hydraulic shears, slip rollers, a spot welder, various grinders and a sandblaster, along with a wide assortment of hand powered tools for almost any project.
-Questions about the metal shop and its use policies can be directed to the Wood and Large Metals Instructional Support Technician, Don Jensen.
+Questions about the metal shop and its use policies can be directed to the Wood and Large Metals Instructional Support Technician, Don Jensen at firstname.lastname@example.org.

 Printmaking Studio and Letterpress & Book Arts Studios